Become a Vendor

 Food/Agricultural Craft Vendors

 PFM invites a limited number of organizations whose mission complements that of PFM to attend the summer market.
-Organizations interested in attending must provide proof of 501(c)(3) status.
-For more information please email firstname.lastname@example.org.
+Organizations interested in attending must provide proof of 501(c)(3) status, liability insurance and pay a $25.00 fee.
+Non-profits interested in attending the market should email the market manager with a detailed proposal.

 Guest Artist Program